PaulGoes/MIDIsonar/README.md

 The cursor (a thin line at the bottom) indicates which setting is currently selected.

-You can select different settings by pressing the PREV (previous) and NEXT (next) buttons.
-By pressing the PREV and NEXT buttons you cycle through the settings of controller A and controller B.
+You can select different settings by pressing the :blue_square:PREV button (previous) and :blue_square:NEXT button (next).
+By pressing the :blue_square:PREV and :blue_square:NEXT buttons you cycle through the settings of controller A and controller B.

 > [!NOTE]
 > When you press the :blue_square:NEXT button at the last setting of controller B you will go to the first setting of controller A.<br/>
-> When you press the PREV button at the first setting of controller A you will go to the last setting of controller B.
+> When you press the :blue_square:PREV button at the first setting of controller A you will go to the last setting of controller B.

-You can change the value of the selected setting by pressing the DEC (decrease) and INC (increase) buttons.
+You can change the value of the selected setting by pressing the :black_large_square:DEC button (decrease) and :black_large_square:INC button (increase).

 > [!TIP]
-> If you keep either button pressed it will scroll faster through the values.
+> If you keep either :black_large_square:DEC or :black_large_square:INC button pressed it will scroll faster through the values.

 > [!NOTE]
 > When you return to Setup Mode after visiting Play mode you will return to the most recently edited setting.